 We make every effort to match teaching assistant assignments with a student's interests, experience, and career goals.
 Teaching assistant duties may involve assisting students with coursework during office hours, managing classroom logistics and equipment setup, copying course materials, and administering exams and grading.
 Teaching assistants may also be responsible for website maintenance and student email correspondence.
 Teaching assistants who are selected to be section leaders lead their own classes within the "team" structure of a number of our larger undergraduate classes.
-Continued appointment to teaching assistant positions depends on satisfactory performance of the assigned duties and satisfactory degree progress.
+Continued appointment to teaching assistant positions depends on the satisfactory performance of the assigned duties and satisfactory degree progress.

-Research assistants are chosen directly by the faculty member who is the principal investigator of a particular research project being conducted at the University of Minnesota.
-Research assistantship duties vary, but all offer the student a chance to become actively involved in research.
+Research assistants are chosen directly by the faculty member who is the principal investigator of a particular research project typically being conducted at the University of Minnesota.
+Research assistantship duties vary, but all offer the student a chance to become actively involved in the research.

 University Graduate Fellowships